LordHelmchen/stockpile/README.md

 ![image](https://user-images.githubusercontent.com/589893/42127313-eaf28c12-7c4a-11e8-8d0f-566ba5427dfe.png)

-#### Install the program
+#### Step 2: Install the program!

-This installer should download everything you need:
+This installer will download everything you need:

 ```
-pastebin run KghxhDha
+pastebin run uiLyaRFz
 ```

 When it's running, it should look something like this: